mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_bsdfs.rst

     :caption: Some of the scattering models in Mitsuba need to know the indices of refraction on the exterior and interior-facing side of a surface.
 It is therefore important to decompose the mesh into meaningful separate surfaces corresponding to each index of refraction change.
-The example here shows such a decomposition for a water-filled Glass.
+The example here shows such a decomposition for a water-filled glass.
     :alt: Glass interfaces explanation

     .. figure:: ../../resources/data/docs/images/bsdf/glass_explanation.svg